 Go to our Programme of Activities for news of the Association's activities and click here or go to our Facebook page for the latest on events run by other groups and other items we think might be relevant to those with an interest in the heritage of the Morningside area.
 (Please note that you do not have to be signed up with Facebook to access our page.)

-Our programme of talks for the session 2016-2017 will start in October.
+Our programme of talks for the session 2016-2017 started in October.
 Details are available here.

 We exist to promote the study of the history of the Morningside area of Edinburgh, Scotland, UK.
 We were founded in 1982.